 X also has a Hateful Conduct Policy and Abuse and Harassment Policy.
 According to the Hateful Conduct Policy, users "may not promote violence against or directly attack or threaten other people on the basis of race, ethnicity, national origin, caste, sexual orientation, gender, gender identity, religious affiliation, age, disability, or serious disease."
 X also acts against "reports of accounts targeting an individual or group of people."

 X's Private Information and Media Policy prohibits users from publishing or posting another individual's private information without express permission.
-The company also forbids threats of exposing private information or encouraging others to do so.
+The company also forbids: